zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

     `"init": "npm install --no-optional && npm install %PkgMicrosoft_Portal_TestFramework_UnitTest%\\msportalfx-ut-5.302.1016.tgz --no-save",`

-    **Note:** *The version listed above should match the version of the Portal SDK you are using for your extension and will match the `"Microsoft.Portal.Framework"` package in your `packages.config`.*
+    **NOTE:** The version listed above matches the version of the Portal SDK you are using for your extension and also matches the `"Microsoft.Portal.Framework"` package in the  `packages.config` file.

 1. Run the following commands to finish the setup.